 - Practical protection mechanism

-- Auto provisioning groups cannot schedule resources across regions.
+- Auto provisioning groups cannot provide resources across regions.

-- A maximum of 1,000 instances can be created in each auto provisioning group.
+- A maximum of 1,000 instances can be created in an auto provisioning group.

 - You can specify a single version of a launch template as the configuration source of an auto provisioning group, but you can extend the configurations of the template.For more information, see Create an auto provisioning group.